orangehill/Laravel-Workbench-Walkthrough/README.md

 		echo Walkthrough::hello();
 	});

-If all went well you should see the `What's up Zagreb?` output in your browser after visiting the test URL.
+If all went well you should see the `What's up Zagreb!` output in your browser after visiting the test URL.

 ## Adding an Artisan CLI Support